zacwentzell/BIA660D_Group_1_Project/README.md

 and scraped every review for every restaurant in Hoboken, NJ (this was to be our validation dataset, to judge our model's overall accuracy on).

+##### Dataset Processing

+The Yelp Open Dataset was manually downloaded from their website, extracted (first from .tar, then from .rar), and converted (files within it were .json and we wanted .csv's) using json_to_csv from [Yelp's Github](https://github.com/Yelp/dataset-examples).
+We also had to clean the data from the scraping (there were errors in the scraped data due to special cases in the underlying webpages) and match its formatting to the data provided by Yelp.